 Am I eligible for halls of residence?

-- is holding an unconditional firm or conditional firm offer (UF or CF) at the university,
+• you are holding an unconditional firm or conditional firm offer (UF or CF) at the university, and

-- for UK/EU: has accepted the University of Gloucestershire as your first choice and applied for accommodation by 30 April 2016.
+• you have accepted the University of Gloucestershire as your first choice and applied for accommodation by Thursday 4 May 2017.

 The university’s halls of residence have accessible rooms on all campuses.
 These rooms tend to be larger than the other rooms in halls with more accessible bathroom facilities and flexible interiors to suit the level of need required.

 The university endeavours to accommodate the needs of students with disabilities.
 In order to assist the accommodation office with specific requirements, we encourage you to initially contact one of our disability advisers.
 Call 01242 714541 or email

 firstname.lastname@example.org and state your requirements.

 If you are a new international undergraduate or postgraduate student entering your studies at the university and you have firmly accepted your offer and completed the online halls of residence application process by Friday 11 August 2017, you will be guaranteed halls of residence.

 Postgraduate students (UK and EU)

 New for 2017/18; brand new town house accommodation for postgraduates including PGCE students.
 Based on our newly developed

 Pittville Student Village, these town houses provide study bedroom accommodation with modern large kitchens and communal areas.
 If you are a new postgraduate student entering your studies at the university and you have firmly accepted your offer and completed the online halls of residence application process by Monday 3 July 2017, you will be eligible for these halls of residence.